 Apple has revolutionized its laptops by swapping out the Intel CPUs they've long relied on for its new M1 chip.
 The M1 is the inaugural product of Apple's new initiative to develop its own silicon, and its debut in the 2020 MacBook Air made that Air the fastest we've ever seen, with incredible battery life.
 It lasted 14 hours and 41 minutes on the Tom's Guide battery test, making the 2020 MacBook Air a great choice if you need a svelte, long-lived MacBook.

 Plus, the M1 chip gives it the ability to run iOS and iPadOS apps on your Mac.
 The webcam is clearer and more color-accurate than ever, thanks to signal processing, On top of that, you get stronger sound than you'd expect from a laptop this small, and Dolby Atmos support helps you enjoy better-sounding movies and TV.
 Not only is this the best laptop for many if not most Apple users, it's a laptop that should have the PC world looking over its shoulders.
-It's so good it won recommendations for best laptop and longest-lasting laptop in our Tom's Guide Awards 2021, and at a starting price of $999, it's remarkably affordable.

 Read our full Apple MacBook Air M1 (late 2020) review.